German National People's Party: In the Hitler government

 Several prominent former DNVP members were involved in the 20 July plot against Hitler in 1944.
 One of the leaders, Carl Friedrich Goerdeler, would have been Chancellor had the plot succeeded.
-Another, Ulrich von Hassell was considered to be a potential foreign minister in Goerdeler's government.
-Other former DNVP members executed after the 20 July plot included Ferdinand von Lüninck, Walter Cramer, Ewald von Kleist-Schmenzin, and Paul Lejeune-Jung while Ewald Loeser was imprisoned.
-Many of the DNVP men who were involved in the 20 July plot had in some way served the Nazi regime in the 1930s with Goerdeler staying on as mayor of Leipzig until 1937 and working as Price Commissioner in 1934–1935, Hassell serving as ambassador to Italy until 1938, and von Lüninck serving Oberpräsident of Westphalia until 1938 and as an Army officer during the war.
+Another, Ulrich von Hassell, was considered to be a potential foreign minister in Goerdeler's government.
+Other former DNVP members executed after 20 July plot included Ferdinand von Lüninck, Walter Cramer, Ewald von Kleist-Schmenzin, and Paul Lejeune-Jung while Ewald Loeser was imprisoned.
+Many of the DNVP men who were involved in the 20 July plot had in some way served the Nazi regime in the 1930s with Goerdeler staying on as mayor of Leipzig until 1937 and working as Price Commissioner in 1934–1935, Hassell serving as ambassador to Italy until 1938, and von Lüninck serving as Oberpräsident of Westphalia until 1938 and as an Army officer during the war.